What Does a Vet Technician Do?

 What are the job responsibilities of a Veterinary Technician?

-- Conduct initial review of patient and talk with owner
+- Review patient and talk through the review with the owner

-- Take initial readings of weight and vital signs
+- Take initial readings of patients’ weight and vital signs

-- Handle all patient imaging processes, including radiographs (X-rays), CT scans and MRIs
+- Handle all patient processes – including x-rays, CT scans and MRIs

-- Take blood for lab work to assess patient health
+- Take blood for lab work (patient assessment)

 - Perform routine dental cleanings and imaging

 - Collect and record animals’ case histories

 - Administrative duties – scheduling, billing, and coding